qplex/q-development-kit/docs/guide.rst

        engine.p = {1:0.1, 2:0.2, 3:0.3, 4:0.4}
        engine.q = {(1,7):0.1, (2,3):0.2, (3,9):0.3, (4,7):0.4}

+Such pmf assignments are subject to the same conventions as pmf initializers in Q source (Section 4.4.2), but in Python duplicate entries in a dictionary overwrite earlier values.

 Be aware that converting objects between Q and Python representations can be time-consuming.
 For example, a joint pmf is implemented in Q as a